tgmitra/staticdb/README.md

 **staticdb->cell_data_item_remove(** _$cellDataItem, $exampleCategory, $exampleCell_ **)** : Remove an existing item from cell data, return true if removed or item not vailable, or false if category / cell is invalid

 **$staticdb->get_status()** : This method return the status of last operation.

+`Please Note: File or data operations are done on the file staticdb/staticdb.data.operation.class.php , so if you like to switch a new file server, or want to use CDN / lightTPD, feel free to update this file with your required settings.`